Updated: March 12, 2025 9:52am

 Here are some questions regarding Inventory Management to consider when configuring Prism:

-UPC is the standard method for tracking inventory items in Prism.
-You can enter the UPC for individual items.
+Does all merchandise have a UPC?
+UPC is the standard method for tracking items in Retail Pro Prism.
+You can enter a UPC for items.

+Are user-defined fields needed?
 Prism provides up to 14 user-defined fields in which you can store custom information.
-One of the fields is a date field, the rest are text fields.
+One of the fields is a date field, the rest are text fields

-You define each of the tax codes that are required by your tax jurisdiction in Admin Console > Preferences & Settings > Node Preferences > Taxes.
+What tax codes are assigned to items?
+You define each of the tax codes that are required by your tax jurisdiction in Admin Console > Node Preferences > Taxes.
 You can then assign any of these tax codes to items.

 Inventory Quantity Considerations